usaid-cs/yesterday-i-learned/kotlin.md

 - Kotlin does not have a `new` keyword.
 - The default base class is `Any`.
 All classes implicitly inherit from `Any`.
 - "Overridable" methods are called "open functions", and must be called that to be overridden (e.g. `open fun foo() { ... }`).
 Overridden methods must also call themselves overrides (e.g. `override fun foo() { ... })`.
 Like Java, any function that is not open can have `final` in front of it to ensure it is never overridden.
-- Classes _themselves_ must also be marked as open/override and final.
+- Classes _themselves_ must also be marked as open/override and final with the [`open class`](https://kotlinlang.org/docs/tutorials/kotlin-for-py/inheritance.html) syntax.
 - Properties (i.e. attributes) must also be marked as open/override and final.
 - [A file can contain multiple classes.](https://kotlinlang.org/docs/reference/coding-conventions.html) See also: coding conventions.
 - So Kotlin classes ("KClass") are [not](https://kotlinlang.org/docs/reference/reflection.html) Java classes.
 To get the reference to a class, use `ClassName::class` (a KClass) instead of just `ClassName`.
 To get the Java class equivalent, use `SomeJavaClass::class.java` instead.